ems-project/EMSFormBundle/Resources/doc/example.md

 - 1 elasticms skeleton [https://emsforms-skeleton.example]
 - 1 website where you integrate the form [https://your-website.example]
 ## Elements to integrate on your website
-Your html page on https://your-website.example needs the following **3 elements** to integrate an EMSForm.
+Your html page on https://your-website.example needs the following **4 elements** to integrate an EMSForm.

 1. An `iframe` to communicate to [https://emsforms-skeleton.example]
-1. An empty `div` to render the form that is fetched from the iframe
+1. Two empty `div`s, one to render the form, and one to render the submission response that are fetched from the iframe
 1. Our javascript file `form.js` that handles all communication and rendering for you!

 ### The iframe